top of page

 Obligation of Coastal States to Provide NtM

 International maritime law mandates that every coastal state chart its coastal waters and share this information through NtMs.
 This ensures that all vessels navigating in these waters have access to accurate and up-to-date navigational data.
-Over 60 countries produce NtMs, with varying frequencies of publication:

 The U.S. Navy Hydrographic Office has been issuing weekly NtMs since 1886.
 In the United States, the National Geospatial-Intelligence Agency (NGA), National Ocean Service (NOS), and U.S. Coast Guard collaborate to publish the weekly Notice to Mariners.
 The Canadian Coast Guard (CCG) releases its Notice to Mariners publication monthly.